CloudLabsAI-Azure/M365-Copilot/labguide/lab3.1.md

 - **Fill Site Information:**
    - Provide essential details such as site name, description, and privacy settings.
 Click "Next" or "Finish" to create the site.

-### Step 3: Set Up Document Library for Monthly Reports
+### Task 1.3: Set Up Document Library for Monthly Reports

 - **Access Site Contents:**
    - Navigate to the left menu and click on "Site Contents" or "Documents."